-\textbf{Problem.} As these vulnerability databases are accumulating a massive collection of vulnerabilities, however, there arises an increasing concern about the information quality of vulnerabilities.
-Nguyen and Massacci \cite{nguyen2013reliability} and Dong et al. \cite{dong2019towards} reported the unreliability of the vulnerable version data in vulnerability databases.
-Chaparro et al. \cite{chaparro2017detecting} and Mu et al. \cite{mu2018understanding} quantified the prevalence of missing reproducing steps in vulnerability descriptions.
-Such missing or inaccurate information makes it challenging to timely identify, reproduce and patch vulnerabilities in applications and their used OSS.
+\textbf{Problem.} While vulnerability databases are accumulating~a~massive collection of vulnerabilities, there arises an increasing concern about information quality of vulnerability databases.
+Nguyen~and Massacci \cite{nguyen2013reliability} and Dong~et~al. \cite{dong2019towards} revealed~the~unreliability~of~vulnerable version data in vulnerability databases.
+Chaparro et al.~\cite{chaparro2017detecting} and Mu~et al.~\cite{mu2018understanding} showed the prevalence of missing reproducing steps in vulnerability descriptions.
+The missing or inaccurate information of vulnerability entries in vulnerability databases makes~it challenging to timely mitigate OSS vulnerabilities in applications.